 His stupendous technique and his tremendous sensibility made him a popular 'sideman' already in his early career.
 He accompanied stars like Silje Nergaard, Nils Landgren, and Viktoria Tolstoy.
 He shared the stage with Billy Cobham, Kenny Wheeler, Norma Winstone and other greats of his genre.
 And with the growing reputation of his musical play, his own projects also received growing recognition.
 In 2010 he was awarded the Swedish Django d'Or and was voted Jazz Musician of the Year in Sweden.
 Being elected into the renowned group of Steinway-Artists in 2012 was an international recognition of excellence.

-So far, Karlzon has produced eleven albums under his own name, the most recent one, NOW, under Warner Music.
-Besides solo recordings and the previous quintet- and quartetproductions, he works primarily with his JK3 formation as a creative unit.
+So far, Karlzon has produced eleven albums under his own name, the most recent one, Open Waters, under Warner Music.
+Besides solo recordings and the previous quintet- and quartetproductions, he works primarily with his trio-formation as a creative unit.
 Since the artistic- and musical profile has changed over the years, so have the members of the group.

 Jacob Karlzon's music resides in the intersections where Scandinavian expressions such as space, melancholy and sensitivity blend with heat and passion.

 Jacob has been compared to such luminaries as Keith Jarrett, Bill Evans and Sweden’s own legendary pianist Jan Johansson.
 His playing style boasts technical brilliance, great rhythmic and harmonic complexity and a perfect feeling for form.